andyj/Notes4Me/README.md

 ---

-### Summarization
+### Summarisation

 **Q: Can I customize the summary format?**
 A: Yes!
-Edit the prompt in `services/summarizer.js` (line ~60) to change the structure, add custom sections, or adjust tone.
+Edit the prompt in `services/summariser.js` (line ~60) to change the structure, add custom sections, or adjust tone.

 **Q: Can I use a different AI model?**
 A: Yes!
 Notes4Me works with any Ollama-compatible model: